ReidTPowell/TNBC-PGx/Reports/Public/README.md

-The glmnet output for the DepMap analysis are too large to store on this page.
-Files can be downloaded at: https://drive.google.com/drive/folders/1BnETbXfMGpfajeTvNO_cIgmXHXlpsPdG?usp=drive_link
+Some files in this directory are too large to upload to github.
+Files can be found at the following alternate location: https://drive.google.com/drive/folders/1BnETbXfMGpfajeTvNO_cIgmXHXlpsPdG?usp=drive_link